 Day 6: Auckland

 This morning, we take an orientation tour of the city.
 Known as the ‘City of Sails’, Auckland is New Zealand’s most populous city, with a beautiful waterside setting and a landscape dotted with volcanic hills.
 We drive along the stunning coastline of the famous Waitemata Harbour.
 In the distance see Rangitoto Island, an extinct volcano, dominating the horizon.
 We continue to the stylish Viaduct Harbour, host to many America’s Cup celebrations.
-Your afternoon is free to enjoy as you please.
+Your afternoon is free for you to enjoy as you please.
 Perhaps take a trip to the top of Sky Tower; the panoramic views from the tallest building in the southern hemisphere are truly breathtaking.

 Day 7: Bay of Islands, 3 nights

 Our travels today commence with a drive over the impressive Waitemata Harbour Bridge.
 Journey past dairy farms and rolling hills as we make our way north.
-We continue to the Waipoua Kauri Forest Reserve, where we stop to view the gigantic Kauri tree Tane Mahuta, ‘Lord of the Forest.’
-We then travel across country to the beautiful Bay of Islands and our home for the next three nights, the Scenic Hotel Bay of Islands, located in the picturesque seaside town of Paihia.
+We continue to the Waipoua Kauri Forest Reserve, where we stop to view the gigantic kauri tree Tane Mahuta, ‘Lord of the Forest.’
+We then travel across the country to the beautiful Bay of Islands and our home for the next three nights, the Scenic Hotel Bay of Islands, located in the picturesque seaside town of Paihia.